 How to Code Open-Ended Responses with Multiple Mentions in Q

-In quantitative surveys there is often need to ask open-ended questions to get deeper insights into a subject beyond a predetermined list of options.
-I have already covered the topic of coding a single open-ended variable into a multiple response question in Q. This used a sub-optimal format which mixed multiple brand responses within the same text variable.
+In quantitative surveys, there is often a need to ask open-ended questions to get deeper insights into a subject beyond a predetermined list of options.
+I have already covered the topic of coding a single open-ended variable into a multiple response question in Q. This used a sub-optimal format that mixes multiple brand responses within the same text variable.

 Setting up your coding